monyhar/monyhar/monyhar/tools/md_browser/README.md

 # md_browser

-This is a simple tool to render the markdown docs in a chromium checkout locally.
+This is a simple tool to render the markdown docs in a monyhar checkout locally.
 It is written in Python and uses the Python 'markdown' package, which is checked into src/third_party.

 md_browser attempts to emulate the flavor of Markdown implemented by [Gitiles](https://gerrit.googlesource.com/gitiles/+/master/Documentation/markdown.md).

-Gitiles is the source browser running on https://chromium.googlesource.com, and can be run locally, but to do so requires a Java install and a Buck install, which can be slightly annoying to set up on Mac or Windows.
+Gitiles is the source browser running on https://monyhar.googlesource.com, and can be run locally, but to do so requires a Java install and a Buck install, which can be slightly annoying to set up on Mac or Windows.